Content Fragment Models

 This is used to ensure that content authors cannot repeat content already added in another fragment of the same model.

 For example, a Single line text field called Country in the Content Fragment Model cannot have the value Japan in two dependent Content Fragments.
-A warning will be issued when the second instance is attempted.
+A warning is issued when the second instance is attempted.

 NOTE